Carpal tunnel syndrome

 - drug therapy (NSAIDs, analgesics, hormones)

-- blockade - injection of drugs into the canal cavity
+- therapeutic injections - injection of drugs into the canal cavity

 - manual therapy (muscle, articular and radicular technique)